Eligarf/stealthy/README.md

 ### Experimental - Lighting effects on Perception vs Hidden token
 For this approach we are only looking at dnd5e and we've broken this down into three pieces:
 - Detecting the light level on the token itself, which is independant of viewer.
-Stealthy is decoupled from figuring that out by just looking for 'Dim' or 'Dark' conditions on the token; a different module will manage this.
-Fingers crossed.
+Stealthy looks for 'Dim' or 'Dark' status effects on the token and does no light calculations itself; [Token Light Condition](https://foundryvtt.com/packages/tokenlightcondition) was written as a separate module to handle this.
 - Remapping the dim/dark light level per viewer based on their viewing mode.
 At least 3 different mapping tables are needed:
   - Foundry Darkvision: Dark -> Dim; Dim -> Bright **(Current Implementation)**
   - RAW 5E Darkvision: Dark -> Dim